Unconscious Bias: Navigating Diverse World

-In a world teeming with diversity and interconnectivity, the topic of unconscious bias has never been more relevant.
+In a world teeming with diversity and interconnectivity, unconscious bias has never been more relevant.
 SheSight had the privilege of sitting down with the remarkable Smita Tharoor, a seasoned professional in organizational development, TEDx speaker, and founder of Tharoor Associates and Culturelytics.
 But what truly sets Smita apart is her unwavering passion for exploring the depths of unconscious bias, a subject she delves into through her podcast series, “Stories Seldom Told”.

 During an engaging conversation between Dr. Chandra Vadhana, the CEO of SheSight, and Ms. Smita Tharoor, we uncover the essence of unconscious bias, its impact on the workplace, cross-cultural perspectives, and the influence of media, movies, and family upbringing.
 We also touch on leadership, self-love, and Smita’s commitment to challenging biases worldwide.